Don Cornelius (AP Photo)

 The list of beloved musicians who appeared on Soul Train is too long to even attempt here, but it includes greats like James Brown, Isaac Hayes, Alicia Keys, Barry White, Mary J. Blige, and hundreds more.
 And, of course, Aretha Franklin, featured in this great clip from 1973.

-Cornelius died today, a victim of suicide.
+Cornelius died by suicide Feb.
+1, 2012.
 As we remember his massive contributions to the television and music worlds, we send his words back to him.
 Love, peace and soul, Don Cornelius.

 Written by Linnea Crowther